Simon Holmes à Court: Other incidents

 Holmes à Court was criticised in April 2019 for calling Senator Jane Hume out for "bitchiness", and in February 2022 for calling Sarah Henderson a "#Crumbmaiden".

 Holmes à Court has been described by Warren Mundine as the "Clive Palmer but on the left" and that he is "just one of those filthy-rich spoiled brats who think they ... influence elections by spending millions and millions of dollars.”

 There was speculation in the News Corp press that Holmes à Court and his family could make a profit out of a "potential boom in clean energy."

 Liberal MP Jason Falinski claimed that Holmes à Court is "attempting to take over the Parliament with money" and that "he treats Australians as though their vote is for sale."

-In May 2022 Leader of TNL Party, Victor Kline, accused Holmes à Court of bullying him into dropping out as a federal candidate for the seat of North Sydney.
+In May 2022, Leader of TNL Party, Victor Kline, accused Holmes à Court of bullying him into dropping out as a federal candidate for the seat of North Sydney.
 The following day Holmes à Court was accused again of bullying by British climate activist Zion Lights.

 During the campaign for the 2022 election, Holmes à Court sued Victorian senator Jane Hume for allegedly lying about him on the radio.
 Holmes à Court approached Hume at a pre-poll booth asking her if she was willing to withdraw her accusations.
 The confrontation was filmed by Josh Frydenberg on his phone and was posted to Twitter.
 Another version of the exchange was later released showing Hume calling Holmes à Court an "arsehole".
 Hume and Holmes à Court clashed again on the Channel 9 coverage of election night.

 Personal life

-Holmes à Court married Katrina von Möller, sister of the Australian film director Karl von Möller, in 1997 at Hydra, Greece.
-They have four children together.